wfn/torsearch/docs/onionoo_api.md

 With Onionoo, the whole result set is bounded by a date range.
 Namely, Onionoo only deals with relays that are or have been running in the past week (or some small number of days.)
 In our case, these kinds of bounds are not present by design.
 Hence all that the torsearch API returns will always have an upper limit, in terms of the amount of result nodes / entries.

-As of now, the upper limit of any kinds of results returned is **1000**.
+As of now, the upper limit of any kinds of results returned is **500**.

+(Perhaps it would be best to keep two values: default upper limit (lower than 500), and maximum upper limit.
+For now, we want to see if we have, so to speak, some wiggle (temporal) space.)

 ## Result order